 Sometimes the politics of illusion can have deadly consequences.
 It was primarily police negligence last year that left open a street that was supposed to have been blocked, permitting the driver of the car now charged with running down anti-White Supremacist demonstrators– killing one– to take the route he did.
 However, leftist fantasies also played a part.
 Rumors, later proved completely false, that vicious White Supremacists, their thirst for minority blood unquenched, were launching a raid on a public housing complex just off the downtown area, is why those particular activists stayed massed and took the route that put them in the path of that driver.
 Most Unite the Righters were, in fact, getting out of town at the time and the counter-demonstrators might have instead dispersed.

 Charlottesville merited some attention this year because of the anniversary of Unite the Right!
 But as the self-destruction of the city and its local institutions continue, and their reputations dim, the place is in danger of becoming the kind of predictable bore that all entities and people who refuse to pull themselves away from an inexorable downward spiral eventually do.
-The Charlottesville dogs may continue to bark, but the caravan soon may just pass it by.We value your comments!
-Please weigh in on our comment section below.
+The Charlottesville dogs may continue to bark, but the caravan soon may just pass it by.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com